Emma Hamilton (Australian actress): Career

 In 2013 Hamilton joined the Royal Shakespeare Company playing Queen Isabella opposite David Tennant in Richard II (play), Gregory Doran's first production as artistic director.
 Richard II broke records as the fastest selling production in RSC history and when screened live to cinemas around the UK on 13 November 2013, played to an audience of over 60,000.

 Hamilton returned to international screens as Eleanor, the malevolent red-headed half-sister of Porthos in the BBC's The Musketeers.
 She then went on to star in the romantic comedy Mary: The Making of a Princess in the title role of Mary Donaldson, the future Crown Princess of Denmark.
 The television biopic was the highest rating drama for the network for that year, earning praise as "fun...tearjerking film-making."
 Hamilton physically transformed herself for the role, dying her hair brunette and wearing brown contact lenses.
 In that year Hamilton also featured as Rosie Dolly (one of the infamous Dolly sisters), the blonde American love interest of Mr Selfridge in the fourth season of the period drama starring Jeremy Piven.
 In 2016 she starred in her first major series television lead role as ex-NZSIS agent Claire McKenzie in the crime thriller Hyde & Seek.

 In 2017 Hamilton appeared in the ITV thriller series alongside Helen McCrory and Michael Gambon in Fearless as a dark character with a dual identity; Laura Wild who was formerly Rachel Leigh.

 Hamilton currently appears as Dr Eliza Harrod in the Australian television hit TV series RFDS, an Australian drama series which centres on the lives of the workers of the Royal Flying Doctor Service.
-RFDS won Best Drama at the Australian Logie Awards in 2024 for Season 2.
+RFDS won Best Drama twice at the Australian Logie Awards, first for Season 2 in 2024 and again for Season 3 in 2026.